The need to backup and restore Windows 10 to new hard drive

 Step 1.
 Download, install and launch AOMEI Backupper.
 If you use laptop, boot the bootable media created by AOMEI Backupper and install the new hard drive to your laptop.
 If have backed up to a removable device, connect it to your computer.

 Step 2.
-Under Restore tab, click Path to select the backup file you want to restore.
+Under Restore tab, click Select Image File to select the backup file you want to restore.
+Then, click Next.

 Step 3.
-Select a restore point and check the option Restore system to other location.
-Then click Next to continue.
-If you set a scheduled full/incremental/differential backup task, there will be a few restore points that you can choose.
+Select to restore the entire backup or a part, check the option Restore system to other location and click Next to continue.
+If you set a scheduled full/incremental/differential backup task, there will be a few backup image that you can choose.

 Step 4.
 Select a destination partition you want to restore to and click Next.